MaSe69/dssb/index.md

 </a>

 <br><b>
-This chart uses the cars dataframe provided by Vega dataset which was worked on before using dataframe operations. <br>This chart is static, but you can click it to get to the interactive version.
+This chart uses the cars dataframe provided by Vega dataset which was worked on before using dataframe operations.
 </b><br>
 </center>
 <br>